Senate votes unanimously to make daylight saving time permanent

-Murray, chair of the Senate’s health panel, and Rubio have argued that switching clocks back and forth every spring and fall has led to increased heart attacks and strokes, in addition to hurting retailers by curbing daylight shopping hours — views backed by health and business groups.
+Murray, chair of the Senate’s health panel, and Rubio have argued that switching clocks back and forth every spring and fall has led to increased heart attacks and strokes, in addition to hurting retailers by curbing daylight shopping hours — views long espoused by a gamut of health and business groups.
 Other senators argued Tuesday that the measure is broadly popular and would increase safety.

 “I’ll be working the phones to make sure our colleagues in the House waste no time in finally making Daylight Saving Time permanent,” Murray said in a statement.
 “There is enough going on as it is — and we can fix this one inconvenience pretty easily.
 I want to get this done for every person who hates dark afternoons in the winter and losing an hour of sleep every spring.”